Starbucks PESTEL/PESTLE Analysis & Recommendations

 3. Rising support for environmentally friendly products (opportunity)

-The legal factors in the PESTEL/PESTLE analysis model are laws and regulations that impose requirements on the coffee business.
-Starbucks must address the following legal external factors in its remote or macro-environment:
+The legal factors in this PESTEL analysis case are laws, regulations, and related trends that impose requirements on the coffee business.
+Starbucks must address the following legal factors in its remote environment:

 1. Product safety regulations (opportunity)